rin67630/Victron_VE_on_Steroids/README.md

 - Reports: Working

 ## My Todo List
-- ESP32 Gateway and Domotic processing  (Scheduled for Q1 2024)
+- ESP32 Gateway and Domotic processing  Transmission working, need to convert the program to handle all data in arrays
-- Finish work/tests when Hardware at hand
 - Battery capacity measurement (over full cycle) currently doable with the existing B report
 - Other domotic sensors (Temperature, Humidity, Light flash counter, whatever...)
 - Other domotic actuators (Relays, Heating valves, Sender for wireless plugs...